camdoherty/fluxfce-simplified/README.md

 </p>

 <p align="center" style="color:orange;">
-  WARNING: This is beta software.
-Please use with caution and report any bugs.
+  Warning: This is beta software.
+Use with caution and report any bugs.
 </p>